 A: The Interior Health program will have pre-surgical screening and referral processes, which reflect greater regional coordination of services.
 Pre-printed orders may change slightly from the way they were done before.
 Sites will be consulted to discuss educational requirements and processes.

-Q: How many PCI procedures have been done since the program started?
+Q: How many PCI procedures are done at KGH?

-A: As of July 2012, approximately 2500 PCI procedures have been done at KGH.
-About 1,000 procedures per year are performed, primarily on Southern Interior residents.
+A: About 1,000 procedures per year are performed, primarily on Southern Interior residents.